FACTBOX-What Brazil's protesters have achieved

 * The lower house of Congress rejected a constitutional amendment that would have limited the ability of public prosecutors to investigate alleged crimes, including corruption.
 Protesters had decried the bill as a self-serving attempt by legislators to shield themselves from corruption allegations.

-* President Rousseff shocked politicians of all stripes by calling for a popular referendum convening a constituent assembly to overhaul Brazil's political system.
-She withdrew the plan a day later after it ran up against widespread opposition and is now seeking congressional support for a non-binding referendum as soon as September asking Brazilians how they would like to see Brazil's political system changed to make it more transparent and more responsive to the electorate.
+* Rousseff shocked politicians of all stripes by calling for a popular referendum convening a constituent assembly to overhaul Brazil's political system.
+She withdrew the plan a day later after it ran up against widespread opposition and is now seeking congressional support for a non-binding referendum that will ask Brazilians how they would like to see the political system changed to make it more transparent and responsive to the electorate.
+It would be held as soon as September.

 * The speaker of Brazil's lower house of Congress said he would fast-track a controversial bill that would allow psychologists to treat homosexuality as a disorder so that it can be voted down as early as next week.
 The so-called "gay cure" bill has galvanized protesters nationwide, prompting one of the bill's most public backers in Congress to back off and say that "homosexuality is not an illness."

-($1 = 2.18 Brazilian reais) (Editing by Anthony Boadle and Cynthia Osterman)
+($1 = 2.18 Brazilian reais) (Editing by Anthony Boadle, Cynthia Osterman and Paul Simao)

 * Refinery's fuel production at least 50 pct capacity -trade